 The Board Exco assists the Board in formulating strategic development initiatives, provides direction for new investments and material financial and non-financial matters to ensure that the Group achieves its desired performance objectives and enhances long-term shareholder value.
 It assists the Board in enhancing its business strategies and contributes towards the strengthening of core competencies of the Group.
+The Board Exco reviews and approves corporate decisions, such as capital investments, and acquisitions, investments and divestments (other than those which are material to the Company requiring Board approval).
 The Board Exco also reviews and approves succession plans in respect of senior management of the Company and oversees the Company's and the Group's conduct of business and corporate governance structure.